All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Learn why retatrutide is sometimes called 'GLP-3' online, what triple agonism actually means, and why the informal nickname is technically inaccurate but understandable.

-Retatrutide is sometimes informally called "GLP-3" online because it acts on three receptors (GLP-1, GIP, and glucagon), though this is not an official medical term.
+Retatrutide is sometimes informally called "GLP-3" online because it acts on three receptors (GLP-1, GIP, and glucagon), though this isn't an official medical term.
 The nickname caught on across Reddit, TikTok, and weight loss forums as a shorthand way to distinguish retatrutide from "GLP-1" drugs like semaglutide and the "GLP-1/GIP" combination in tirzepatide.
-While the label is catchy and intuitive, it is technically inaccurate in ways that are worth understanding if you want to speak about these medications with confidence.
+While the label is catchy and intuitive, it's technically inaccurate in ways that are worth understanding if you want to speak about these medications with confidence.

 Where the Nickname Came From